Boøwy: 1989–present: Post-breakup

 In 1989, Boøwy were named Artist of the Year at the 3rd annual Japan Gold Disc Awards.
 The band has had several number ones since disbanding, including; their 1988 Singles collection, 1998's This Boøwy which sold over 1.6 million copies to be certified 4× Platinum by the RIAJ, and the 2001 DVD of their final concerts.

 On February 1, 2012, Hotei performed a concert at the Saitama Super Arena to celebrate his 50th birthday.
 Takahashi appeared as a special guest and together they played Boøwy's "Justy" and "No. New York".
-This was the first time the two performed together in 24 years.
+This was the first time the two performed together publicly in 24 years.

 To celebrate Boøwy's 30th anniversary, the compilation album Boøwy The Best "Story" was released on March 21, 2013.
 It contains 32 tracks, including the song "Cloudy Heart", which received the most votes in a poll.
 The documentary and concert film 1224 Film the Movie 2013 opened in theaters nationwide two days later.

 Hotei, Takahashi and Matsui recorded the song "Thanks a Lot" for Hotei's 2019 album Guitarhythm VI.
 This was the first time the three had played together in 31 years.